-- How they get to know that stocks are over brought or oversold?
+- How do they get to know that stocks are over brought or oversold?

-- How they find opportunities in the market based on market participants?
+- How do they find opportunities in the market based on market participants?

-- What is the holding period and expected reward.
+- What are the holding period and expected reward?

 The answer to the above questions is Technical Analysis.

 So, Let’s understand the Technical analysis in detail with different analogies.

 Let’s take the analogy of finding the best Biryani in Pune.